 A dizygotic (DZ) twin pregnancy is a type of twin pregnancy where two separate ova are independently fertilised by two separate sperm resulting the two separate zygotes.
 These twins are also known as fraternal twins or non-identical twins.
 They may or may not be of the same gender.

-Dizygotic twins are the most common type of mulifetal pregnancy, accounting for approximately 70%.
+Dizygotic twins are the most common type of multifetal pregnancy, accounting for approximately 70%.
 There is significant racial variation in incidence.
-The overall incidence is increasing due to the use of in vitro fertilisation.
+The overall incidence is increasing due to the use of in vitro fertilisation (IVF).